 Male: Less often so from all the Gender Flip going on.
 But for example, there was a focus on beachgoing Shino's legs and crotch when she spills sports drink all over it, shown here◊.
 Mind you, it's not just any sports drink: it's translucent white.

 Gag Penis: A variant in that Kotomi's claims of her brother being well hung are always played for comedy.
 In the fourth OVA Shino even says "big mountain" in awe when Kotomi gives her a size estimate.

-Girl Not Appearing In This Series — The closest trope that describes the pink-haired girl the entirety of end credits of the show is devoted to, even though she plays no part in the series proper at all.
+Girl Not Appearing In This Series — The closest trope that describes the pink-haired girl the entirety of the end credits of the show's first season is devoted to, even though she plays no part in the series proper at all.
 She finally gets a cameo in the first OVA, getting a seconds-long, one-line appearance that title drops the ED song.

 He Is Not My Boyfriend — In the fifth volume of the yonkoma, Shino denies rumors about her being in a relationship with Takatoshi; rumors that were spread by Hata.

 I Can Explain — Implied in a chapter where the girls are stuck at Tsuda's house for a night while Tsuda's parents are gone.
 The next morning Tsuda wakes up to find that that Shino's answered the phone... and it's his mother calling.

 Imagine Spotting — In Season 1, Episode 7, when Hagimura says she can't swim when her feet don't touch the bottom, appears an image of a kiddie pool.
 Then she chases the rest through sea asking who imagined it.

 Indirect Kiss — A perverted variant (naturally) occurs when Aria offers Dejima the rest of her drink when the latter mentions that she's thirsty.